Skip to main content

 A strong North Star Metric gives founders, product leaders, marketers, and growth teams one simple question to ask every day: Are we improving the value our customers receive?
 When a business bases decisions on this principle, the impact compounds.

-In this blog, you will explore what a North Star Metric truly is, how it is different from vanity metrics, which industries rely on it, and how you can use it to improve your strategy.
+In this blog, you will explore what a North Star Metric truly from the prospective of data analytics guide, how it is different from vanity metrics, which industries rely on it, and how you can use it to improve your strategy.
 You will also see north star metric examples across top companies like Spotify, Netflix, YouTube, Airbnb, and more.
 By the end, you will feel confident enough to align your own business around a value driven direction.

 What is a North Star Metric